zabkwak/resting-squirrel/README.md

 - **enabled** If true meta data are showed in every request.
 Default: true
 - **data** Custom meta data for the application.
 This data are set for all endpoints.
 Default: {}

-**log** If true access log and error log are written in stdout.
+**log** Object to configure logging options.
+- **enabled** If true the logging is enabled.
 Default: true
+- **level** Logging level (error, warning, verbose).
+Default: verbose
+- **stack** If true the error stack is logged if logging is enabled.
+Default: true
 **logStack** If true and log is enabled the stack trace is written in stdout.
 This option should be false on the production app -> the request process is longer if the complete stack is printed to the console.
-Default: true
+Default: true DEPRECATED
 **logger({ statusCode, method, path, spec, body, params, query, headers, took, response })** Custom logging function which is called before the request ends.
 Default function logs the data in the console like in previous versions.
 **docs** Object for setting up the documentation for the API.
 - **enabled** If true docs are enabled on the *options.docs.endpoint* endpoint.
 Default: true